Effect of Inflation On Turnover and Distribution Of Business

 Turnover, often referred to as revenue or sales, is directly linked to consumer demand.
 When inflation rises, the purchasing behavior of consumers changes drastically, impacting a company’s ability to generate revenue.

-In the early phases of inflation, consumers might bring forward their purchases to avoid paying more in the future.
+1. Increased Immediate Spending: In the early phases of inflation, consumers might bring forward their purchases to avoid paying more in the future.
 This leads to a temporary surge in turnover.
-For example, people may buy electronics, vehicles, or even groceries in larger quantities to lock in current prices.

 Inventory Turnover Ratio and Inflation